Background:

 Introducing the Concept of Stained Glass Window Film:

-Upon understanding the client’s goals and constraints, we proposed an innovative alternative: using custom stained glass window film to achieve the desired visual effect.
+Upon understanding the client’s goals and constraints, we proposed an innovative alternative: using custom stained glass films to achieve the desired visual effect.
 This immediately sparked the client’s interest, as they had not previously considered the possibility of using window films to simulate stained glass.

 Value Delivered: